shalvah/simple-db/simple-db/README.md

 * Content URIs: Simpledb automatically generates these.

 # Future features :)
-* Migrations: Currently, you have to manually increments the databse version if you change your schema.
+* Migrations: Currently, you have to manually increment the database version if you change your schema, and you lose all data (db is recreated)

+# Changelog (0.6.0)
+- Changed method namesto match Java convention
+- Removed auto adding of id column to prevent confusion
+- Removed requirement to call init() in setup()

 # Contributing
 All contributions are welcome!
 Starting with improvements to this doc!
 Correcting typos and feature additions equally welcome.
 You could also work on one of the "Future Features" above.